aalokpatwa/aalokpatwa.github.io/index.md

+# My Projects
+## FindMyPet
+Reunite lost pets with their owners
+1st in Category Award, Synopsys Santa Clara Science and Technology Championship, 2018

+## unet_polyp
+Realtime Segmentation of Colon Polyps during Colonoscopy 1st in Category Award, Synopsys Santa Clara Science and Technology Championship, 2019

+## medr
+Automatic Recognition of Responses in Patient Surveys Submission to Stanford School of Medicine, 2019

+## chessvis
+Visualization of a player's control of the chess bloard
+## nsdapoints
+Calculating NSDA points for all team members

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/aalokpatwa/aalokpatwa.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.